Eye injuries are the most common preventable cause of blindness. While many minor

 Black Eyes and Blunt Injuries

-A black eye
+A black eye is often

-eye injury or head trauma.
+injury or head trauma.
 A visit to the doctor or an eye specialist might be needed

 to rule out serious injury, particularly if you're not sure what caused the black